ngi-nix/ngipkgs/README.md

 │   ├── default.nix      # imports all packages that are not in `by-name`
 │   └── …                # directories for packages
 ├── projects
-│   ├── <project-name>   # names match with those at https://nlnet.nl/project
+│   ├── <project-name>   # names matching those at https://nlnet.nl/project
 │   │   ├── default.nix  # project definition
 │   │   └── …            # files of the project (e.g. NixOS module, configuration, tests, etc.)
 │   └── …